 The company is a proud producer of several powerful and insightful documentaries including My Tattoo Addiction (a series for Channel 4/ international sales BBC Worldwide); an uplifting, warm and often eye-watering exploration of people who go under the needle, the BAFTA winning Y Trên i Ravensbrück (The Train to Ravensbrück); the Gruffudd family’s emotional journey from Wales to Germany to learn more about the family’s agonising suffering during World War II, Malcolm Allen: Un Cyfle Arall (Another Chance); an emotionally-charged documentary about one of Wales’ most talented footballers’ battle with alcohol, and Gohebwyr (Correspondent): Wyre Davies with the BBC correspondent embarking on a journey to find out more about his grandfather who was nearly killed in a dramatic shipwreck off the coast of southern Chile.
-Rondo are in production with a Welsh version of Nordic Wild for S4C and are collaborating with a company from South Korea on a co-production to mark the sixtieth anniversary of the Korean War.
+Hillsborough: Yr Hunllef Hir (The Long Nightmare), the harrowing story of the 1989 Hillsborough football stadium disaster as told through the eyes of survivors.
+Winner of the ‘Spirit of the Festival’ accolade at the Llanelli 2018 Celtic Media Festival

 Music & Events

 A leading independent in the field of classical music programmes, Rondo has been a broadcast partner of the Llangollen International Musical Eisteddfod since 1994, producing live and highlight programmes from the competitions and concerts during Eisteddfod week.
 The digital platforms of llangollen.tv website and app has attracted a global audience of hundreds of thousands.
-Events such as WOMEX: Cardiff (BBC and S4C) and Gŵyl Gerdd Dant (S4C and BBC Radio Cymru) are further evidence of ambitious and challenging productions from the company’s large array of live concerts and events portfolio.
+Events such as Roald Dalh’s City of the Unexpected (BBC Wales), WOMEX: Cardiff (BBC and S4C), Côr Cymru (S4C), Band Cymru (S4C) and Gŵyl Gerdd Dant (S4C and BBC Radio Cymru) are further evidence of ambitious and challenging productions from the company’s large array of live concerts and events portfolio.

-With over 25 years experience of producing both football programming and innovative and ground breaking digital content for S4C, Rondo’s experience of producing live international and domestic football under the Sgorio brand name includes broadcasting live football matches from as far and wide as Reykjavik, Vaduz, Podgorica, Helsinki and Haverfordwest! £400,000 has been invested in a bespoke studio in the Caernarfon north Wales headquarters to host Clwb, S4C’s new five-hour feast of sport that includes live matches and action, highlights packages from a raft of different sports and a platform for sports opinion and analysis.
+With over 30 years experience of producing both football programming and innovative and ground breaking digital content for S4C, Rondo’s experience of producing live international and domestic football under the Sgorio brand name includes broadcasting live football matches from as far and wide as Reykjavik, Vaduz, Podgorica, Helsinki and Haverfordwest!
+In September 2018, S4C announced Sgorio’s 16 match deal to show live coverage of each of Wales’s games in both the inaugural UEFA Nations League tournament and the UEFA EURO 2020 qualifiers.